IanMadlenya/electricity-market-microstructures/README.md

 ### Revenue equivalence theorem
 The [Revenue Equivalence Theorem](https://en.wikipedia.org/wiki/Revenue_equivalence) states that, under certain assumptions, the expected revenue generated via any of the above auction formats is the same.
 However, as always when applying such theorems, the devil is in the details.
 Apart from the technical assumptions, revenue equivalence requires market participants are risk-neutral with respect to money (i.e., have quasi-linear preferences) and have independent valuations of the good being auctioned.
 Revenue equivalence fails under risk aversion or interdependent valuations.

+### Bidding language
+Bidding language needs to be sufficiently flexible to allow market participants to express their preferences.
+From [Chao and Wilson (2002)](http://link.springer.com/article/10.1023/A:1020535511537)...

+> Gaming strategies are inherent in any design that requires traders to manipulate their bids in order to take account of factors that the bid format does not allow them to express directly

 ## Wholesale Electricity Markets
 Wholesale markets include auction designs for allocating rights to resources (i.e., capacity or energy) and transmission.
 Typically there is a single network operator responsible for physical operation of the grid infrastructure in a particular geographic area.
 System operator coordinates generator schedules, handles load balancing and supply of resources in real time.
 Not obvious to what extent the system operator needs to be involved in energy an ancillary markets.
 For example, should the system operator also be responsible for administering the day-ahead forward/futures and near real-time auctions for energy and capacity?